weixian-zhang/Azure-Workbench/README.md

 # Azure Workbench

-Azure Workbench is a web tool that allows you to draw and share Azure diagrams. \
+[Azure Workbench](https://www.azureworkbench.com/) is a web tool that you can draw and share Azure diagrams with.
-Visit [Workbench](https://www.azureworkbench.com/) and give it a try.

 **Tutorial** \
 You can find the following tutorial in Workbench.